 Don't say you weren't warned.

 Least Restrictive: Given the shift toward increasingly prohibitive policies, the attitude of smoke wherever you like -- especially with regards to European lines -- has all but disappeared.
-These days, the big distinction in policies comes down to which lines still allow passengers to smoke in their cabins.
-A small few, including Seabourn, do.
+These days, the big distinction in policies comes down to which lines still allow passengers to smoke on their cabin balconies.
+Currently only Carnival Cruise Lines and Norwegian Cruise Line permit passengers to light up on their balcony.

 It's important to note that shipboard personnel cannot change policy.
 For example, they cannot and will not ask someone to stop smoking on that person's balcony (except on cruise lines where it's prohibited), but they can and will ask someone to move to a smoking area if that person is in one that is clearly non-smoking.
 Avoid confrontation; let the ship's personnel handle the asking.